klzgrad/naiveproxy/README.md

 The frontend server can be any reverse proxy that is able to route HTTP/2 traffic based on HTTP authorization headers, preventing active probing of proxy existence.
 Known ones include Caddy with its forwardproxy plugin and HAProxy.

-The Naïve server here works as a forwarding proxy and a packet length padding layer.
-Caddy forwardproxy is also a forwarding proxy but it lacks a padding layer.
-A [fork](https://github.com/klzgrad/forwardproxy) adds the NaïveProxy padding layer to Caddy forwardproxy, combining both in one.
+The Naïve server here works as a forward proxy and a packet length padding layer.
+Caddy forwardproxy is also a forward proxy but it lacks a padding layer.
+A [fork](https://github.com/klzgrad/forwardproxy) adds the NaïveProxy padding layer to forwardproxy, combining both in one.

 ## Download binaries